Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 # React Router

-React Router is a library the purpose of which is to create a multipage experience in React.
+**React Router** is a library that can create a multipage experience in React.
 It does this by rendering and not rendering components.
 You'll define components that render at routes.
 A **route** is an address that appears in the address bar of the browser.
+Recall your early BEW classes where you learned how to build these!

 To work with React Router it helps to understand the terminology.

 - **Router** - A parent component that manages Routes
 - **Route** - A component that displays another component

-Think of Router as the manager, you only need one of these.
-The Router checks the URL in the address bar and passes this information to it's descendant Routes.
+Think of the Router as the manager, you only need one of these.
+The Router checks the URL in the address bar and passes this information to its descendant Routes.

 A Route is responsible for displaying components.
-Routes each have a path property.
-When the path matches the URL in the address, the Route displays the appropriate component, otherwise not.
+Routes have a path property: when the path matches the URL in the address, the Route displays the appropriate component, otherwise not.

 **Important!** The two names: Router and Route are different by only a single character, but they are very different in function and must be used correctly.
 Watch your spelling!